i2064/getdata-005/README.md

 The source data and data transformations are described in the Codebook.

+In summary, the script:

+* Combines training and test data sets
+* Extracts specific columns of mean and standard deviation data
+* Joins measurement data to subject and activity
+* Applies meaningful labels to columns
+* Summarize the data to show the average mean and standard deviation measurements organized by subject and activity
+* Output the summarized tidy data set

 ##Output

 The tidy data file "tidy_data.txt" will be created in the working directory.